 Facet joint arthropathy is mostly the element contributing to the pain experienced by people suffering from spinal stenosis and isolated back pain.

-Under fluoroscopic guidance, which involves digital x-ray video, facet blocks are performed and can be medial branch blocks or intra-articular injections.
+Under Fluoroscopic Guided Injection Therapy, which involves digital x-ray video, facet blocks are performed and can be medial branch blocks or intra-articular injections.

 The facet joint gets sensory innervations from the dorsal ramus medial branch and the blockade of this nerve has been found to be effective when there is an intra-articular infiltration.